 - How would the scholarship benefit the applicant?

-- Want steps has the applicant already taken to gain access to education in the UK?
+- What steps has the applicant already taken to gain access to education in the UK?

 All decisions by the University are taken in good faith on the basis of the statements made on your application form and statement from your referee.
 This section is to check your understanding that: